 Me: “Danke!”
 (Thanks!)

-As the passenger (purple “P” in the picture above and below), I write in the day and month for every day I want to use the rail pass.
-In the picture below, my fourth day of rail travel was March 4, and I wrote in the 4th column “04” for the day and “03” for the month.
+As the passenger (purple “P” in the picture above), I write in the day and month for every day I want to use the rail pass.
 Trains are staffed by agents including fare inspectors, and they will “stamp” the column on the day of travel.
-By the end of the journey, the rail pass has the following appearance.

 “Gute Reise“, and happy travels!

 • German Rail Pass, February-March 2017